-- 1. Align the POWER/Function Switch with PLAY. - 2.
-Press MENU. - 3.
-Select "Delete" → "All". - Select "Yes" to delete all unprotected images, or "No" to abort the delete operation without deleting anything. - When the above procedure is performed while there are protected images in memory, the first of the protected images appears on the monitor screen after the unprotected images are deleted.
+- 1. Slide the Function Switch to PLAY.

+- 2. Press MENU.

+- 3. Select "Delete" → "All".

+- 4. Select "Yes" to delete all unprotected images, or "No" to abort the delete operation without deleting anything.

+- When the above procedure is performed while there are protected images in memory, the protected image appears on the monitor screen after the unprotected images are deleted.